1960 - 1990

 2014

-The IfG acquires the property of the former coal bunker at the Dölitz lignite underground mining complex—known as the Südwerkbunker—to create additional office space and begins renovating and refurbishing the building.
+The IfG acquires the property of the former coal bunker of the 'Schacht Dölitz' lignite underground mining complex ('Südwerkbunker')—in order to create additional office space and begins the conversion and renovation of the building.

 Condition of the Südwerkbunker in 2012, prior to renovation.